 Website | Google Maps

-Ebi Furai is not the only shrimp specialty in Nagoya.
-Don’t forget to try some Tenmusu mini rice balls filled with a small shrimp Tempura.
-And as a souvenir from Nagoya, buy a pack of Ebi Senbei, shrimp rice crackers!
+Ebi Fry is not the only shrimp dish that’s popular in Nagoya.
+Don’t forget to try some Tenmusu rice balls filled with a small shrimp tempura.
+And as a souvenir from Nagoya, you can pick up a pack of Ebi Senbei, shrimp rice crackers and another Nagoya Specialty!

 Did you enjoy this article?